University School of Milwaukee

 - CMP and Popular Music Styles – How can we foster student involvement in musical pursuits outside of the traditional band, orchestra, and choral ensembles?
 What are the best ways to help foster great musicianship skills in our kids who play and sing in rock/pop styles?

-Kathy Bartling graduated from U-W Steven Point with a Bachelor’s degree in Music Education.
-She began her teaching career in Amherst, WI where she taught HS chorus, MS chorus and K-8 general music for 3 years.
-In 2017 she retired from teaching elementary music and 6th grade chorus at Waunakee Intermediate School where she had enjoyed working with music students since 1977.
+Kathy Bartling graduated from UW-Stevens Point with a Bachelor’s degree in Music Education.
+She began her teaching career in Amherst, WI where she taught HS choir, MS choir and K-8 general music for 3 years.
+In 2017, she retired from teaching elementary music and 6th grade choir at Waunakee Intermediate School where she had enjoyed working with music students from 1977 to 2017.

 Special Interests within CMP: